hectorcorrea/jaguarDb/README.md

 The API mimics MongoDB’s API to allow for easy migration of applications using jaguarDb to a real database.
 Also, the fact the MongoDB has a kickass API makes it an great model to follow.

 This database does not support transactions or any of the ACID properties.
 In fact you should not even consider it a database.
+It's basically a glorified wrapper around JSON.stringfy and JSON.parse tailored to mimic a database.

 The API for jaguarDb is asynchronous so that the code using it can easily migrated to use a real database.
 I might provide a synchronous API later on to make its use much simpler, particularly for unit tests or batch processes.